williampangbest1/williampangbest1.github.io/projects/simpleGradesapi/README.md

 <a>https://aip93x2bi0.execute-api.us-west-2.amazonaws.com/addGrades</a>

 This currently does not work as there is nothing to write to the database!
+As such, you'll get a message that simply says "This has not been implemented yet".

 ![](![postman-addGrades](https://github.com/williampangbest1/williampangbest1.github.io/blob/main/projects/simpleGradesapi/img/postman_addGrades.png))